Emmascobar/ToDoApp/README.md

 - localhost:8080/update-form/{id} : view an exist task to modificate it.
 - localhost:8080/user-form : view the form to add a new user in database.

-In futures updates will be possible add the suffix user/ or admin/ to each routes to give previous authentication and security to routes.
+In futures updates will be possible add protection to each routes to give security.

 ## Specifications
 With the correct use of TO DO APP, you will be able to: